Size Growth (object) – The ability to make an object and/or another living being grow larger.

 There is a very good reason Henry Pym has never tried to take over the world with an army of giant ants (West Coast Avengers V2 #19).

-If Henry Pym does get past the above glitch above then an army of giant ants then he might team up with the following species of intelligent ants that appeared in Uncanny Tales #38.
+If Henry Pym does get past the above glitch above then he might team up with the following species of intelligent ants that appeared in Uncanny Tales #38.

 I did run into an interesting tale of a man who wants to create giant arthropods the old fashioned way (Uncanny Tales #38).
 Spiders are of course not insects but spiders and insects are both arthropods.